premkiran7/IAMDinosaur/README.md

 2. Clone/download this folder to your computer.

-3. run `npm install` within this folder
+3. run `npm install` within this folder.
+If facing problems run 'sudo apt-get install libxtst-dev'.

 4. Open Chrome's dinosaur game and put aside the terminal (It MUST be on the same screen) **(Tip: go to developer tools, and under network, set to offline )**